mattacosta/phd/README.md

    `php phpdoc-en/doc-base/configure.php`

-3. Install dependencies.

-   `composer install`

-## Getting started

-1. Create a class that extends `Package_IDE_Base` and implement a rendering function.
+3. Create a class that extends `Package_IDE_Base` and implements a rendering function.

-2. Add it to `export.php` and run the script.
+4. Create a script to setup and run the renderer (PEAR usage is unsupported).

+   You can copy the `scripts/export.php` file as a basic starting point.

-   `php src/export.php phpdoc-en/doc-base/.manual.xml`
+   Usage: `php scripts/export.php phpdoc-en/doc-base/.manual.xml`